Manage the Implementation

 Types of Implementation

-It is likely that your digital development may involve a number of different activities, particularly if its the result of an application for funds.
+It is likely that your digital transformation implementation may involve a number of different activities.
 In each case you will be looking to work with a number of different service providers, for instance, web developers, digital system suppliers, and digital marketing experts.
 You also might be using existing staff, freelancers or interns, developing their skills as they go along.

 Some general advice around implementation :-

-1. Write a specification – your business case may have identified that you want a new website, but what will the website actually provide?
+1. Write a specification – your business case may have identified that you want a new mobile website, but what will the mobile website actually provide?
 This is where writing a specification is important.
 A simple web specification document is provided as a resource below under Website Development.

 2. Plan your procurement schedule – if you are using external suppliers then it is useful to plan this process.
 If you’ve already developed a specification ask around for suggestions of who to send it to, or distribute it via your website and through partners.
 If you haven’t got the necessary technical expertise see if you can get someone with expertise to be on the tender panel.
 They may not have the time to run the project for you, but they might be able to help you choose the right supplier.